borntofrappe/learning-d3/Seasonal Data/README.md

 ## Line Chart

 The project replicates the visualization from the cited Google Trends, illustrating how a line chart might be simple, but is often the most effective type of visualization.
 It is possible to assess the trend immediately and with mouse interaction it is also possible to highlight individual data points.
 Considering mouse interaction I've chosen to include the data in the `<svg>` element instead of a separate `<div>`, a tooltip.

+## Generative Visualization

+In place of a line chart the data is illustrated with `<svg>` elements animating the vertical coordinate of an icon over time.
+The data points are preserved in the visualization, but otherwise the project removes any visual present in the previous demo.